Trying to get pregnant? Make sure you know the bottom line on baby-making—what you don't understand can affect your bub-to-be's health.

 Read more »

-I know an athletic event that would have swim star Michael Phelps and soccer sensation Mia Hamm flat on their faces and begging for mercy.
-It’s the Grandparent Games, and they require competitiveness, stamina and feats of superhuman endurance.
-I should know: Ever since my first daughter was born four years ago, I have had a front-row seat to some awe-inspiring displays of athleticism.
+I know an athletic event that would have swim star Michael Phelps and track/bobsled athlete Lolo Jones flat on their faces and begging for mercy.
+It’s what I call the Grandparent Games; they require competitiveness, stamina and feats of superhuman endurance.
+I should know: Ever since my first daughter was born a few years ago, I have had a front-row seat to some awe-inspiring displays of athleticism.

 It all started about 30 minutes after Bellamy was born, when my husband phoned his and my parents to announce they had a new granddaughter.
 The race was on!
 Who would be first to speed across town in a taxi, maneuver the interminably slow hospital elevators and reach the foot of my bed, camera at the ready?
 We called that one a tie as they all breathlessly entered the room together, 22 minutes later.